Plan an Easy Family Spring Escape to Boulder

 Stroll Down Pearl Street

-Take a little walk down vibrant Pearl Street, with its colorful flower boxes and restaurants that have opened out onto the street for open-air seating.
+Take a little walk down vibrant Pearl Street, with its colorful flower boxes and restaurants with patios to take in that sweet springtime sunshine.
 Start off right at Piece, Love and Chocolate on the West End of Pearl, and then burn off the sugar you all ingested as you make your way east, stopping at the Boulder Book Store to read a book or two, Into the Wind kite and toy shop, and the climb-able animal sculptures between 14th and 15th streets.
 Along the way, you’ll see some mesmerizing street performers, balloon artists and plenty of lunch spots.

-Prepared-Parent Tip: Your best bets for potty stops are at the public restrooms at 13th and Pearl, Peppercorn (hidden in the back among the table linens) or the Capital One Cafe.
+Prepared-Parent Tip: A good bet for a potty stop is at the Capital One Cafe.
 Be sure to be a good patron and buy a little something if you're gonna use the facilities.

 Play on a Farm